 Employers are advised to remind staff of the behavior expected of them and that treating employees of certain nationalities differently or jokes and banter related to coronavirus could expose the company to discrimination claims.

-With less than 25% of workplace discrimination, harassment, and bullying reported, many legacy tools for reporting incidents at work are ineffective.
+With less than 25% of workplace discrimination, sexual harassment in the workplace, and workplace bullying reported, many legacy tools for reporting incidents at work are ineffective.
 Furthermore, employers will be unable to rely simply on a policy that states that discrimination and harassment is not tolerated.

 How your workplace can protect employees from discrimination associated with COVID-19: